 Eric and Tracey Kutschker moved to the Shuswap in 1994 after graduating from University of Lethbridge.
-They work in their studio on their 5-acre organic farm, “Highland Farm,” with the welcome assistance of their two young daughters.
+They work in their home studios in Salmon Arm.

 Eric creates sculptures using steel and found metal objects.
 His rusted farm implement works speak to the relationship between landowners, farmers, the agriculture industry and the land.
 It is so critical that we tread lightly on this earth.
 Eric tries to communicate some of the ways we utilize, abuse, respect, abandon and connect with the earth, causing viewers to rethink their own impact on this fine soil.
 Eric emphasizes what is at risk in our delicate environment here in the Shuswap by creating assembled works about spawning salmon, nesting birds and disappearing wildflowers.